“Are Pugs aggressive?” is a sensible question from anyone thinking of bringing this little dog home.

 Casey et al. Human directed aggression in domestic dogs (Canis familiaris): Occurrence in different contexts and risk factors.
-Applied Animal Behaviour Science.
+Applied Animal Behavior Science.
 2013.

 Casey et al. Inter-dog aggression in a UK owner survey: prevalence, co-occurrence in different contexts and risk factors.
 Veterinary Record.
 2013.

 Duffy et al. Breed differences in canine aggression.
-Applied Animal Behaviour Science.
+Applied Animal Behavior Science.
 2008.

 Farhoody et al. Aggression toward Familiar People, Strangers, and Conspecifics in Gonadectomized and Intact Dogs.
 Frontiers in Veterinary Science.
 2018.

 Feltes et al. Characteristics of intrahousehold interdog aggression and dog and pair factors associated with a poor outcome.
 Journal of the American Veterinary Medical Association.
 2020.

 McGreevy et al. Dog Behavior Co-Varies with Height, Bodyweight and Skull Shape.
 Plos One.
 2013.

 Overall.
 Animal behavior case of the month.
 Aggression between 2 pugs in a household.
 Journal of the American Veterinary Medical Association.
 1993.

 Reisner.
 Behavioral assessment of child-directed canine aggression.
 Injury Prevention.
 2007.